dr-jts/crunchyblog/pg-svg/index.md

 [Cascaded Style Sheets (CSS)](https://developer.mozilla.org/en-US/docs/Glossary/CSS) specification.
 `pg-svg` provides a `svgStyle` function to make it easy to specify the names and values of CSS styling properties.

+Note that the `fill` property value not a color specifier but a URL.
+This refers to an SVG gradient fill which is defined subsequently.
 ```
 ,shapes AS (
   -- State shapes